nasa/fprime/docs/Design/state-machines.md

 * It is a protected inner class of the auto-generated base class for _C_.

-* Its name is the fully qualified name of the state machine, with the dots replaced by underscores.
+* Its name is the fully qualified name of the state machine, converted to a C++ identify by replacing the dots with underscores.
 For example, if a state machine has name `A.B.M` in FPP, the C++ name of its implementation class is `A_B_M`.
+We will refer to this name as _fqCppIdent(M)_.

 * It is a public derived class of the state machine base class for _M_ that we described in the previous section.